 Depending on the type of cactus, you may need to water less or more frequently.
 Check the soil with your finger- if it is still moist, or soil clings to your finger, give it more time.
-A good rule of thumb is to water deeply and well but infrequently, soaking the soil.
+A good rule of thumb is to water deeply but infrequently, soaking the soil.
 Overwatering can cause root rot which will stunt the plants growth, causing leaves to wilt.
 This can ultimately kill the plant.
 During active growth, your cactus may require more frequent watering.
-During dormancy, water maybe once per month.
+During dormancy, water around once per month.

 Always give your cactus well-draining soil.
 There are great mixes specific to cacti and succulents.
 We recommend Black Gold Cactus Mix.